 There may also be problems with your drivers being incompatible with a new operating system update.
 To check compatibility, you might want to run a driver management software like OneSafe, which analyses the drivers installed on a computer to find out-of-date or malfunctioning software that might be causing the issues.

-If your drivers don’t seem to be the issue, or your computer started freezing after a specific download or site visit, you should start checking for malware.
+If your drivers don’t seem to be the issue, or your computer starts freezing after a specific download or site visit, you should start checking for malware.

 - Kaspersky.
-Kaspersky is well-tested and proved through various vetting agencies.
+Kaspersky is well-tested and proven through various vetting agencies.
 They have an excellent support network and include bonus scans for privacy and performance, which can help diagnose freeze problems.
-Unfortunately, these bonus scans tend to overlap and not provide very much extra information.
-The software starts at $59.99.
+Unfortunately, these bonus scans tend to overlap and do not provide very much extra information.

 - Bitdefender.
 Bitdefender, specifically the Bitdefender Antivirus Plus software, also achieved fantastic scores in independent testing.
-They’ve got Active Do Not Track software and offer a VPN, as well as other security features.
-These do come at an additional cost but might be worth it for the added security online.
-Their least expensive software starts at $29.99.
+They’ve got Active Do Not Track software and offer a VPN and other security features.
+These come at an additional cost but might be worth it for the added security online.

 - Webroot.
 This system got a perfect score on PC Mag’s protection tests, the only high-rated program to do so.
-They offer fast scans that are light on your system, which may miss deeper-seated issues and work well for a system dealing with simple malware.
-They’re also remarkably affordable at $18.88 for the cheapest version of the software.
+They offer fast scans that are light on your system, which may miss deeper-seated issues, and work well for a system dealing with simple malware.
+They’re also remarkably affordable.

 - Malwarebytes.
 Malwarebytes Premium includes exploit and ransomware protection, as well as behavior-based detection.
-It’s not particularly effective against phishing protection but seems relatively effective against other kinds of malware.
-The cheapest version of the software is $39.99, but they offer a 14-day free trial if you only need it (or can only afford it) for a one-off check.
+It’s not particularly effective against phishing protection but seems relatively effective against other malware.

 McAfee is also highly rated but, as mentioned above, has been found to cause serious issues with Windows 10, so it’s not the best option to run to avoid freezing.